cdruee/citysketch/README.md

 ![CitySketch logo](./citysketch_logo.png)

-A visual CityJSON editor with interactive building placement, basemap overlays, and real-time 3D height editing.
+A visual building editor for use with AUSTAL and CityJSON with interactive building placement, basemap overlays, and real-time 3D height editing.